JuliaManifolds/Manopt.jl/docs/src/index.md

 For the last Level, an individual `debug` field in the structs provides the possibility to add an own function into the iteration.
 This function always takes just one argument, namnely a `Dict{String, Any}` dictionary, i.e. a hashmap to store any data passed to a debug function.
-If values are present in the `debugOptions` they should be updated in the algorithm.
+If values are present in the `debugValues` they should be updated in the algorithm.

 Maybe something similar using a `record` field would also be nice.